drewlakee/dizzy-brawl-meta-server/README.md

 ### POST `/characters/get/all`

-Get all characters on user's account.
+Gets all characters on user's account.

 **JSON Body Query**